jbroadway/docs/docs/2022.1/studio/how-tos/props/how-to-grab-and-interact-with-props.md

 # How to grab and interact with props

-There are two ways of interacting with a prop.
+There are two ways of interacting with a prop:

 ## 1. Grabbing and moving them around